babel/rfcs/rfcs/0000-format-preserving-code-printer.md

     If you plan to implement this on your own, what help would you need from the team?
 -->

-**What is the exact interaction between `retainLines` and `retainColumns`?**
+**How to format new injected nodes?**

-It would be useful to be able to use `retainColumns` without also having to use `retainLines`, but with it still trying to preserve relative column changes.
+It would be useful to be able to use `preserveFormat` without also having to use `retainLines`, but with it still trying to preserve relative column changes.

 For example, given this input code:
 ```js